fikisipi/psycopg2-m1/README.md

 ### TODO

-Set up a native action that will provision an m1 scaleway instance and produce the binary in a transparent / tamper-proof way.
+Set up an action that will publicly announce & provision an M1 Action Runner instance to produce the binary in a tamper-proof way.

 ### FAQ: How to run M1 Github Actions